Types of Laser Treatments, How They Work, and Their Uses

 Lasers

 Lasers emit light that is coherent (moving in sync), monochromatic (a single color or wavelength) and focused (concentrated on a small area).
 The mechanism of action involves the selective absorption of light by the target chromophores within the skin.
-The absorbed light energy is converted into heat, leading to:
+The absorbed light energy is turned into heat, leading to:

 • Photothermal effect: Heating and destruction of the target tissue.
 This is useful to target specific pigmented areas or visible blood vessels.